|Instructions to Authors|| > For Authors and Reviewers > Instructions to Authors

 I. General Information

-Clinical and Experimental Emergency Medicine (CEEM) is the official peer-reviewed, open-access, quarterly journal of the Korean Society of Emergency Medicine.
-Clinical and Experimental Emergency Medicine (CEEM), focuses on both basic and clinical research of emergency medicine including pathophysiology, epidemiology, diagnosis, prognosis, treatment, and simulation.
-CEEM accepts editorials, original articles, reviews, letters to the editor, case reports, and interesting images in related areas.
+Clinical and Experimental Emergency Medicine (Clin Exp Emerg Med, CEEM) is the official peer-reviewed, open-access journal of the Korean Society of Emergency Medicine.
+It is to be published quarterly on the last day of March, June, September, and December, one volume per year.
+CEEM focuses on both basic and clinical research of emergency medicine including pathophysiology, epidemiology, diagnosis, prognosis, treatment, and simulation.
+CEEM accepts editorials, original articles, reviews, study protocol, letters to the editor, case reports, interesting images in related areas, and more.
 CEEM will be of interest to healthcare professionals in acute care and emergency medicine, pediatric emergency medicine, emergency medical services, emergency procedures, cardiology, neurology, resuscitation, trauma, education, emergency nurses, and so on.
 CEEM is one of the only journals that covers basic and clinical research fields entirely focusing on acute care and emergency medicine.

 II.
 Research and Publication Ethics

-Regarding policies on research and publication ethics not addressed in these instructions, Committee on Publication Ethics (COPE) Guidelines on Good Publication (httP://publicationethics.org/) or Good Publication Practice Guidelines for Medical Journals (http://kamje.or.kr/publishing_ethics.html) should be applied.
+Regarding policies on research and publication ethics not addressed in these instructions, Committee on Publication Ethics (COPE) Guidelines on Good Publication (http://publicationethics.org) or Good Publication Practice Guideline for Medical Journals (https://www.kamje.or.kr) should be applied.

 A. Statement of Human and Animal Rights and Informed Consent